alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-08-06-anyone-who-does-not-have-shaykh-will-be-the-devil.md

 active: audios
 lang: en
 note: false
-excerpt: "The only path that must be adopted is that of the Prophet (peace be upon him).
+summary: "The only path that must be adopted is that of the Prophet (peace be upon him).
 It is the way of Ahl-us-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
 It is the way of the Sahabah (Companions of the Prophet)"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz